frankshearar/Home/nuget.org-not-used-on-new-machine.md

 ### Add nuget.org as a package source

 To add nuget.org as a package source in Visual Studio, open Tools->Options, NuGet Package Manager->Package Sources.
 Click the green +, enter nuget.org as the Name, and enter https://api.nuget.org/v3/index.json as the Source.
+Click the Update button, then click the Ok button.

 To add nuget.org using the `dotnet` CLI (command line interface), run `dotnet nuget add source https://api.nuget.org/v3/index.json --name nuget.org`.